 - Call ahead.
 Many tasting rooms in Napa Valley want reservations, especially for groups.
-It's a good idea to check the winery's web site for visiting hours and reservation requirements first.
-Take care not to over-schedule your day so that you'll arrive on time.
+It's a good idea to check the winery's website for visiting hours and reservation requirements first.
+Take care not to over-schedule your day so you'll arrive on time.

 - Wait to be served.
 Napa Valley tasting rooms are often busy.
 Don't nudge your way up to the counter ahead of others and don't shout to get your server's attention.
 Be patient.
 Your experienced server will wait on you as soon as possible.

 - Don't wear perfume or cologne.
 Strong scents in the tasting room will overwhelm the subtle aromas of wine.

 - Keep your voice at a conversational volume.
 You're at an educational event, not in a bar.

 - Silence your cell phone.
 It's discourteous to your server to take a call while he or she is talking to you.
 A ringing phone is also distracting to other visitors.
 Set your phone to vibrate, if you must, and excuse yourself from the tasting room if you need to take a call.

 - Spit out your wine.
 Yes, I know.
 Mom told you not to spit.
 But it's perfectly OK to do this at a wine tasting so you won't overindulge.
 Alcohol consumption will catch up with you and interfere with your ability to taste wine as you go down the list.
 There is a dump bucket on the counter in tasting rooms for unfinished wine.
 It's a good idea to use it.